 Introduction: Getting Started with a Startup Idea & Why You Need a Business Model?

-What Is A Business Model?
+What is a Business Model?

+A business model is a set of systematic ways to create, deliver, and capture value.
+It is a blueprint for how your company will make money.
 A startup business model describes how a company earns income and profits from its operations.
 Startups mostly go for highly scalable business models that allow them to operate with few assets, zero heavy investments, and cheap capital expenditures.

 In the digital age, the number of businesses that have a clear and well-tested business model is on the decline.
-This may be because it seems like you don't need one as long as you have an idea that has gone viral or because people think they can create anything without having to worry about making money.
+This may be because it seems like you don't need one as long as you have an idea that has gone viral, or because people think they can create anything without having to worry about making money.